 The railroads running into Lynchburg have granted us reduced rates to the meeting as follows: The Southern and Norfolk and Western, a rate of four cents per mile for the roundtrip.
-The Chesapeake and Ohio, a

-- rate of a fare and a third for the round-trip on card orders.
-All who come on the Chesapeake and Ohio must have cards to get tickets at re- - duced rates.
+The Chesapeake and Ohio, a rate of a fare and a third for the round-trip on card orders.
+All who come on the Chesapeake and Ohio must have cards to get tickets at reduced rates.
 These cards will be supplied free to all who will apply for them to the undersigned.
 Each passenger will have to have a card.
-Ask agents for full information before starting to the meeting.
-Check all the youth and children each day, and baggage to Lynchburg, and hand your checks to one of our brethren, who will have charge of this part of the work, and your baggage will be taken to the grounds at reduced rates. be present.
-Those sending freight should send it - to, or in care of, B. F. Purdham, who him a bill of lading for the same, and it - to the grounds.
+Ask agents for full information before baggage to Lynchburg, and hand your checks to one of our brethren, who will have charge of this part of the work, and your baggage will be taken to the grounds at reduced rates. be present.
+Those sending freight should send it to, or in care of, B. F. Purdham, who him a bill of lading for the same, and it to the grounds.